 This is your ultimate guide to making pancit bihon–a quintessential Filipino noodle dish made with rice vermicelli, pork, and vegetables.
 This version also uses shrimp and fish balls to make it extra special.

 Pancit (pronounced as PAN-sit) is a Filipino word that refers to noodles.
 The term was believed to have been derived from "pian i sit" a Chinese Hokkien word that literally means "convenient food".

 True to its name it is indeed one of the most convenient food in the Philippines.
 You can make it with pork, chicken, or shrimp.
 It also has lots of vegetable options - if you're looking for a recipe to use up leftover vegetables then this is what you need.

 Pancit bihon (also known as pancit bihon guisado) is made of rice noodles or rice vermicelli while pancit canton is made of yellow wheat flour noodles.
 Their cooking method is similar whereby the noodles are cooked in the broth rather than pre-cooking in hot water.

 These two dishes have a lot of similarities in ingredients, especially with vegetables and other toppings but the sauce for pancit bihon is much simpler.

 The type of noodles for this version of pancit is also known as rice vermicelli, bee hon, or bihun in other parts of Asia.
-It is a THIN rice noodle (rice sticks) made of rice as its name implies.
+These THIN rice noodles (rice sticks) are made of rice as the name implies.
 Note that it should not be confused with flat rice noodles which are usually used for Pad Thai and Vietnamese Pho.